zacnees3/getting-started-with-github-copilot/.github/steps/2-first-introduction.md

 1. Above the list of staged changes, find the **Message** text box, but **don't enter anything** for now.

-   - Typically, you would write a short description of the changes here.
-But now we have Copilot!
+   - Typically, you would write a short description of the changes here, but now we have Copilot to help out!

-1. To the right of the **Message** text box, find and click the **Generate Commit Message with Copilot** button (:sparkles: icon).
+1. To the right of the **Message** text box, find and click the **Generate Commit Message with Copilot** button (sparkles icon).

 1. Press the **Commit** button and **Sync Changes** button push your chagnes to GitHub.